Methodology & Data Sources

 - Areazine covers only a subset of all government safety publications, we focus on the highest-volume, most publicly relevant feeds

-- There may be a delay of up to 4 hours between a government agency publishing an alert and it appearing on Areazine
+- There may be a delay between an agency publishing a notice and it appearing on Areazine because of source availability, polling cadence, and validation

 - Article text is a plain-language transformation of the source notice, not the official notice itself, always follow the source link for authoritative information